 Recognition works best when it isn’t treated as a vague initiative but as a driver of specific KPIs that matter most to leadership.

-“Recognition becomes a strategic asset when tied directly to KPIs like productivity, retention, and employer branding—making its ROI clear and measurable.”
+Recognition becomes a strategic lever when it is directly connected to KPIs such as productivity, retention, and employer performance outcomes, making its impact measurable and actionable.

 One of the gaps in most organizations is that they track HR data but fail to measure recognition-specific metrics.